mlochbaum/BQN-Musician/src/theory/scale.md

         2⋆11

 Nonetheless, quite a lot of choices.
-Much of scale theory is based on trying to decrease this number further!
+Much of scale theory is ultimately trying to decrease this number further!

 ## Modes